bbalganjjm/natural_js/docs/implementation/m10-plan.md

 An independent agent used documentation before inspecting implementation or existing tests to add an authored Grid screen with a nested row-local Select, initial local page, row selection, sorting, off-page identity, validation drafts, unique IDs, and disposal/rebind.
 The agent reported reading nine documentation files (60,445 bytes), then rereading four core files (22,371 bytes); no raw read-meter log was retained for independent recomputation.
 Its first actual Chromium run failed before an assertion because the fixture used Vite's wrong module URL; one URL-only correction made the case pass 1/1 in Chromium without changing screen logic.
 The same corrected case passed 1/1 in Firefox after workspace recovery.
 Elapsed time was about 18 minutes, including roughly 12 minutes waiting for the shared workspace to be restored; actual tokens were unavailable.
 This is a docs-first task result, not a claim of first-run success or a controlled speed comparison.[^agent-screen]

 The M10.3 local tarball SHA-256 is `08a698cf0e7008fb0dec4eea627a78ddb1685d1359830bf0011108a2ac4226d8`.
 It contains 98 files with no 1.x source, jQuery, docs, tests, or demo.
 Its installed JavaScript and TypeScript consumers passed.
-Its browser-served consumer passed on the same SHA in Chromium 153, Firefox 155, real Chrome 153, and real Edge 153 on Windows.
+Its browser-served consumer passed on the same SHA in Chromium 153, Firefox 155, WebKit 26.6, real Chrome 153, and real Edge 153 on Windows.
 The first Chromium attempt had Firefox's repository-local Playwright path set and could not find Chromium; rerunning with the correct environment passed.
+The current source passed the complete Playwright suites in Chromium 123/123 (25.0 seconds), Firefox 123/123 (54.9 seconds with the local cache), and WebKit 123/123 (45.9 seconds).
+The user clarified that the absence of a Mac excludes only real Safari, not WebKit engine tests.
 No registry publication or release tag occurred.

 # Related